-8.1.3 Network Side Interface
+8.1.3 Network-Side Interface (NSI)

-The CCAP receives any data to be transmitted downstream (e.g., Internet content, IP video, PacketCable voice data, and DSG data) through the Network Side Interface (NSI), which would consist of at least 160 Gbps of data on one or more physical interfaces in order to support a fully loaded large chassis (at least 80 Gbps for a small chassis).
-The I-CCAP will be expected to implement multiple, redundant NSIs on the Switch Routing line card; the Packet Shelf will be expected to implement them on the Management line card.
+The CCAP receives any data to be transmitted downstream (e.g., Internet content, IP video, PacketCable voice data, and DSG data) through the Network-Side Interface (NSI), which would consist of at least 160 Gbps of data on one or more physical interfaces in order to support a fully loaded large chassis (at least 80 Gbps for a small chassis).
+The CCAP will be expected to implement multiple, redundant NSIs on the Switch Routing line card.
 These interfaces should be deployed with standards-based pluggable optics.
 While initially deploying 10 GbE interfaces, CCAP deployments are expected to migrate to 100 GbE interfaces as the technology matures.
 10 GbE interfaces should comply with [IEEE 802.3ae] and 100 GbE interfaces should comply with [IEEE 802.3ba].
 Each NSI port should support untagged IEEE 802.3 Ethernet encapsulation.
 Individual Network-to-Network Interfaces (NNIs) may be provided for HSI business services using a 10G EPON interface.